-c) Continuing principal's credential Candidates for the continuing principal's credential must have the initial principal's credential, have completed 12 credits or their equivalent of applicable study since receiving the initial credential, have completed three years of experience as a principal, vice principal, or assistant principal.
-For detailed programs and instructions, consult the Chairperson, Department of Educational Administration and Special Programs. d) School counselor's certification e) Initial Program Administrator's credential Requirements for the Program Administrator's credential include: completion of requirements for an initial or continuing teacher certificate; completion of a master's degree in a subject matter field or ESA specialization; completion of at least three years of certificated experience in a K-12 setting; completion of state and program generic standards and competencies.
+These certification programs also are commonly combined with the master's degree in counseling described below.
+See the Chairperson, Department of Counselor e) Initial Program Administrator's credential Requirements for the Program Administrator's credential include: completion of requirements for an initial or continuing teacher certificate; completion of a master's degree in a subject matter field or ESA specialization; completion of at least three years of certificated experience in a K-12 setting; completion of state and program generic standards and competencies.
 Acceptance in Graduate School is a prerequisite.
-See the Chairperson.
-Department of Curriculum and Instruction, for detailed programs and instructions.
+See the Chairperson, Department of Curriculum and Instruction, for detailed programs and instructions.